 - generic rose & iris notes

 For some reason, fragrance makers seem to be obsessed with sweet vanilla accords.
-Givenchy has fallen under this spell too, but decided not to overdo the sweetness.
-Thank god for that, because Dahlia Noir is good, isn’t all that powerful but you’ll be able to smell it.On an average, you should get four to six hours of wear and that should be great for work.
+Givenchy has fallen under this spell too but decided not to overdo the sweetness.
+Thank god for that, because Dahlia Noir is good, isn’t all that powerful but you’ll be able to smell it.On average, you should get four to six hours of wear and that should be great for work.
 Versatile and light, this is a good choice for the summers but a word of advice – don’t wear it on very hot days, as the scent falls apart.
 So how does this Givenchy creation fare?
-In our opinion it’s pretty, but somewhat okay.
-There isn’t anything really amazing here, unless you love rose and iris.
-We’re not saying that its is a complete NO, it could serve some purpose whenlayering other scents.
+In our opinion, it’s pretty but somewhat okay.
+There isn’t anything really amazing here unless you love rose and iris.
+We’re not saying that it is a complete NO, it could serve some purpose when layering other scents.

 10) Un Bois Vanille fragrance from Serge Lutens

-Un Bois Vanille features an interesting mix of woody vanilla, with that you also have sandalwood, coconut milk, black liquorice, bitter almond, beeswax, tonka, benzoin and guaiac wood.
+Un Bois Vanille features an interesting mix of woody vanilla, with that you also have sandalwood, coconut milk, black licorice, bitter almond, beeswax, tonka, benzoin, and guaiac wood.

-Serge Lutens says that all fragrancesmade by them are unisex, even though some scents move towards feminine and maculine sides.
-Un Bois Vanille is summer vanilla, and can be carried off easily by men and women.
+Serge Lutens says that all fragrances made by them are unisex, even though some scents move towards feminine and masculine sides.
+Un Bois Vanille is summer vanilla and can be carried off easily by men and women.
 It eventually becomes a skin scent, made refreshing with that woody, sandalwood, light and airy feel.

 - ideal for women and men

 - woody vanilla